 - Other income (e.g. income from private property sales or from speculative transactions).

 Allowances, unemployment benefits or unemployment assistance, as well as child-care allowances do not qualify as taxable income!
 Grants paid out to artists by the Social Insurance Fund for Artists [link to chapter Social Insurance Social Insurance Fund for Artists] are equally not recognised as income and therefore untaxed.
 Conversely, the social insurance contributions covered by these grants are not deductible.

-Special expenses, extraordinary expenses and allowances for children may be deducted from the sum total of income, which then results in the taxable income subject to the progressive income tax rate.
-Income up to EUR 11,000 is tax-free, any parts in excess thereof are taxed according to the applicable tax rate.
+Any special expenses, extraordinary burdens and child allowances can be deducted from the total amount of income, after which the taxable income is calculated.
+The progressive income tax rate is applied to this income.
+Income up to 11,000 euros remains tax-free; the parts of income above this amount are taxed according to the applicable tax rate.

 Prize money and scholarships

 Under which conditions are scholarships and prize moneys tax-free?

 In order to assess whether prize moneys and scholarships are taxable, you must determine whether they qualify as operating income or not.
 There is no general tax-exemption for prize moneys and scholarships, every assessment must be made on a case-by-case basis.

 In general once can presume that prize money which is disbursed for a specific individual performance is taxable for the recipient, whereas donations which are granted in recognition of the personality or oeuvre of a person are neither subject to income tax, nor to VAT, since there is no performance and consideration.